 Hiking Directions

-Once you park at the parking lot with a vault toilet, you will only be a one-minute walk from the springs, where you’ll find four pools fed by warm groundwater.
+Once you park at the parking lot with a vault toilet, you will only be a one-minute hike from the springs, where you’ll find four pools fed by warm groundwater.

 Season: Spring, Fall, Winter (access road may be impassable when wet and is not maintained during winter)